Arts and Culture in Southeast Texas

-Off Ramp is Southeast Texas’ ad-free arts and humanities + tourism magazine.
-Meet artists, visit museums and learn history in SETAC’s guide to SETX.
+Southeast Texas’ ad-free arts and humanities + tourism magazine.
+Meet artists, visit museums and learn history in SETAC’s guide to the arts in Southeast Texas.
 Read the latest issue below:

 The Southeast Texas Arts Council (SETAC) strives to promote knowledge and appreciation of the arts and humanities in Jefferson, Orange, and Hardin Counties by providing financial assistance, publicity, administrative resources, and advocacy to arts and humanities organizations.